Skip to content

 DefineUnobtrusiveModeConventions(endpointConfiguration);

-// Transport and routing
+// Transport and routing (uses NServiceBusOptions from OptionsExtensions)

-DefineNServiceBusTransportAndRouting(endpointConfiguration, configuration, nServiceBusOptions);
+DefineNServiceBusTransportAndRouting(endpointConfiguration, nServiceBusOptions);

 // SQL Persistence

-DefineNServiceBusSQLPersistence(nServiceBusOptions.EndpointName, endpointConfiguration, configuration);
+DefineNServiceBusSQLPersistence(nServiceBusOptions.EndpointName, endpointConfiguration, nServiceBusOptions);

 // Outbox (optional - currently commented out)